AmeerD/AmeerD.github.io/_pages/about.md

   - /about.html
 ---

 Hello, my name is Ameer.
-I am a third-year PhD Student in the Department of Biostatistics at the University of Washington supervised by Professors Daniela Witten and Jon Wakefield.
-We are working on developing statistical tools for small sample and correlated data problems with applications in demography and global health.
-Previously I worked for two years as a research and data consultant for the [Global Education Monitoring Report](https://en.unesco.org/gem-report/) at UNESCO.
-Before then, I completed my Master of Science in Statistical Sciences at the University of Toronto where I focused on applied and computational statistics, Bayesian inference, simulation, and optimization.
+I am a fourth-year PhD Candidate in the Department of Biostatistics at the University of Washington supervised by Professors Daniela Witten and Jon Wakefield.
+My research focuses on developing strategies for selective inference and predictive model uncertainty quantification that are applicable in complex data settings and/or with small sample sizes.
+I also actively work on collaborative projects in demography and global development that aim to estimate various population indicators (e.g., mortality, fertility, and school completion rates) at national and subnational levels.

-Typically, I find interdisciplinary projects involving both statistical methodology development and tangible applications to be the most interesting research problems.
-Take a look at my [Portfolio](https://ameerd.github.io/portfolio) and [CV](https://ameerd.github.io/files/Ameer_D_CV_March_2023.pdf) to learn a little more about my academic and professional experiences.
+Previously, I worked as a research and data consultant for the [Global Education Monitoring Report](https://en.unesco.org/gem-report/) at UNESCO.
+I completed my Master of Science in Statistical Sciences at the University of Toronto and my Bachelor of Mathematics at the University of Waterloo.

+For more about my academic and professional experiences, please see my [Portfolio](https://ameerd.github.io/portfolio) and [CV](https://ameerd.github.io/files/Ameer_D_CV.pdf).
 I am always looking for interesting collaborations so if you have a project in mind, please do feel free to reach out!

 A Little About Me Personally
 ======
-Outside of my work, I like to hike and bike in the summer, skate in the winter, and play squash year-round.
-I'm also into baking, tennis, board games, and really enjoy a [good book](https://ameerd.github.io/readinglist).
+Outside of my work, I like to ice skate, play squash, run, bake, and really enjoy a [good book](https://ameerd.github.io/readinglist).

 Thanks for reading!